kdheepak/blog/content/23-technical-writing.md

 Or have indents and bullet points misbehave haphazardly?
 Word applies these formatting changes seemingly at random!
 These are all typesetting and formatting processes and these should be applied ***after*** the text is completed.
-These processes should not distract from the task at hand ^[__aside__: I understand that there are *correct* ways to go about it, I just don't want to be thinking about all that while I'm writing.]- writing!
+These processes should not distract from the task at hand ^[I understand that there are *correct* ways to go about it, I just don't want to be thinking about all that while I'm writing.]- writing!

 There are other issues as well.